My goal was to have at least one name

 graduation she traveled the world for 34 years

-as a Foreign Service Officer.
+as a Foreign Service Officer for Canada.
 Since 1977 she has

 enjoyed producing some 20 books for young adult